-Outside work, I find joy in simple things: warm pisang goreng, designing infographics, and growing a grassroots community of young statisticians through Esbe.
+Outside work, I find joy in simple things: warm pisang goreng, designing clean infographics, and growing a grassroots community of young statisticians through Esbe.

 If you believe data should be more than just numbers, let’s connect.
 I'd love to hear your story.